Macros | |

 Define to determine if code is being built for MIPS 32 bit processors.

-If this define exists, then you are creating code that runs on the MIPS 32 bit line of processors.
+If this define exists, then the code runs on the MIPS 32 bit line of processors.
 R5900 (PS2), R3300 (PS1) and R4400 (PSP) all will have this define present.

 #define BURGER_MIPS64 |